hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 **Abstract:**

-A Node is added live to the exisiting node network by creating an object of the corresponding class, calling its initialization function, adding it to the parent node and dynmically creating a UI for it.
+A Node is added live to the existing node network by creating an object of the corresponding class, calling its initialization function, adding it to the parent node and dynamically creating a UI for it.

 #### Removing a Node